Climate change will increase the risks of devastating floods, especially in low-lying and coastal areas.

 Managed retreat is deliberately getting out of the area and out of harm’s way when all adaptation and mitigation will prove unsuccessful.
 It involves the strategic relocation of assets and people away from high-risk areas.

 A study by Miyuki Hino and colleagues evaluated 27 managed retreat cases from 22 countries in three decades.
-It revealed that 1.3 million people have relocated in response to natural hazards like tropical storms, floods, earthquakes, tsunamis, and erosions.
+It revealed that 1.3 million people have relocated due to natural hazards like tropical storms, floods, earthquakes, tsunamis, and erosions.
 However, they predict that more people will be affected by the increased threats of climate change.

 The study analyzed these relocations related to climate risks and natural hazards involving two groups– the residents at risk and the government, who initiate relocation and benefit from it.

 Other factors are involved regarding the decision to remain or move, such as the government’s political will, societal benefit-cost ratio, and the disaster’s likelihood of occurrence.

 Researchers created four quadrants in which they grouped the 27 case studies.
 The study provides examples of specific case studies under each quadrant.

 - The first quadrant, “Mutual Agreement”, is where residents initiate the retreat, and many will benefit from the relocation (high social benefit-cost ratio).
 Under this circumstance, the retreat will be smooth, residents’ properties will be restored to open space, and the government will spend less on disaster risk reduction and recovery.

 - In the second quadrant, “Greater Good,” the government initiates the retreat, but people are unwilling to move.
 Negotiations are used to resolve agreements.
 In some cases, the government buys the residents’ properties or elevates their homes.